 Having consistent branding helps to visually reinforce your organization into a visitor’s mind, as well as provide a feeling of comfort, approval, and trust.
-These positive feelings go a long way towards converting visitors into leads, and leads into conversions.
+These positive feelings go a long way toward converting visitors into leads and leads into conversions.

 2. Your Website is Difficult to Navigate